 - Active sessions (touched in the last 5 minutes) are skipped.

-- Sub-agent transcripts are skipped to avoid breaking the parent’s file.
+- Discovered sub-agent sessions are skipped to avoid breaking the parent’s file.
+Kimi’s nested subagent payload/output files are compacted as part of their parent session.

 - Path guard refuses to rewrite anything outside the known agent roots.